input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 Build completed in 1h00m
 ```

 Take note of `_build/stage1/bin/js-unknown-ghcjs-ghc` path.
-This is the GHC executable that we'll be using to compile to JavaScript.
+This is the GHC executable that we'll use to compile to JavaScript.
 To make life easier on ourselves we can alias it:

 ```
 alias ghc-js=`pwd`/_build/stage1/bin/js-unknown-ghcjs-ghc
 ```

 ## First Haskell to JavaScript Program

-Now that we have a version of GHC that can output JavaScript, let's move on to using it to compile a Haskell program, which we can run using NodeJS.
+Now that we have a version of GHC that can output JavaScript, let's compile a Haskell program and run it with NodeJS.
 Make a file named "HelloJS.hs", with the following contents:

 ```haskell
 -- HelloJS.hs